Cog-Creators/Red-DiscordBot/docs/host-list.rst

 Bot Best Practices
 ------------------

-:ref:`Public bots are not supported. <intents-public-bots>` Red was designed for server owners with a few servers.
+:ref:`Public bots are not supported <intents-public-bots>`.
+Red was designed for server owners with a few servers.
 Knowing this, you should be aware of what servers your bot is in, including their member count and what cogs you make available to them.
 This allows you to choose the right amount of hardware to host your bot with.